Selling Action for Insects

 We are delighted to welcome Councillor Andrew Day as the latest member of the Parish Council.
 Andrew has a great knowledge of the village, local area and wide professional experience to bring for the benefit of all residents.

 The Parish Council is an important tier of local government and works on behalf of Selling residents to make the whole village an even better place.
-We usually hold a formal statutory Parish Council meeting every month of the year, usually on the third Thursday, and always in public at The Village Hall starting at 7.00 p.m.
+We hold a formal statutory Parish Council meeting every month of the year, usually on the third Thursday, and during the pandemic online by Zoom starting at 6.00 p.m.

 As well as carrying out its statutory functions, the Council has the ability to take the lead and promote initiatives, projects and improvements for the benefit of all our communities.
 To do this, Parish Councillors depend on knowing what is important to villagers and offer a variety of ways to engage at any one time.